Jainam188/gradient-decent/README.md

 # gradient-decent
 This is the code for gradient decent.
 The dataset represents distance cycled vs calories burned.
-We'll create the line of best fit (linear regression) via gradient descent to predict the mapping. yes, I left out talking about the learning rate in the video, we're not ready to talk about that yet.
+We'll create the line of best fit (linear regression) via gradient descent to predict the mapping.

 Here are some helpful links: